 Prior verdicts without other tools do a poor job of predicting the settlement value or jury compensation awards of future cases.
 That said, jury payouts and settlement amounts in successful HIE cases tend to be quite large, and these examples do reflect that.

-- July 2021, Michigan: $6,000,000 Settlement: A baby was born at a federally funded hospital.
+- $6,000,000 Settlement (Michigan 2020): A baby was born at a federally funded hospital.
 She suffered hypoxic-ischemic encephalopathy and respiratory distress.
 The girl developed cerebral palsy.
 She suffered from seizures and permanent cognitive impairments.
 The girl’s parents alleged negligence against the federal government.
 They claimed the hospital staff failed to address fetal distress, prevent fetal injuries, and timely perform a C-section.
 This case settled for $6,000,000.

-- April, 2019, New York: $6,000,000 Settlement: Defendant hospital was allegedly negligent in failing to properly identify clear signs of acute fetal distress and perform an emergency C-section in response.
+- $6,000,000 Settlement (New York 2019): Defendant hospital was allegedly negligent in failing to properly identify clear signs of acute fetal distress and perform an emergency C-section in response.
 As a result, the infant suffered significant oxygen deprivation causing hypoxic-ischemic encephalopathy.
 This brain injury left the child with the most severe type of cerebral palsy (spastic quadriplegia) and dependent on a feeding tube.
 The case eventually settled for $6 million.

-- March 2018, Maryland: $4.2 Million Settlement: An obstetrician and a nurse are sued for failing to act on a fetal heart rate that plaintiffs believed indicated fetal distress and the need for urgent delivery.
+- $4,200,000 Settlement (Maryland 2018): An obstetrician and a nurse are sued for failing to act on a fetal heart rate that plaintiffs believed indicated fetal distress and the need for urgent delivery.
 Tragically, the baby has cortical blindness, seizures, and significant developmental delays.
 This birth injury claim settled out-of-court for a settlement amount of $4.2 million.

-- May 2017, Florida: $2,500,000 Settlement: A newborn suffers hypoxic-ischemic encephalopathy, seizures and respiratory failure, hearing loss and developmental delays.
-Plaintiff's HIE lawsuit alleges that the doctors and nurses failed to timely and appropriately diagnose and treat the child and mother and should not have induced labor at 35 weeks.
+- $2,500,000 Settlement (Florida 2017): A newborn suffers hypoxic-ischemic encephalopathy, seizures and respiratory failure, hearing loss and developmental delays.
+Plaintiff’s HIE lawsuit alleges that the doctors and nurses failed to timely and appropriately diagnose and treat the child and mother and should not have induced labor at 35 weeks.

-- September, 2016, Florida: $4,750,000 Settlement: A newborn baby born at Elmhurst Hospital Center in Queens is in immediate distress.
+- $4,750,000 Settlement (Florida 2016): A newborn baby born at Elmhurst Hospital Center in Queens is in immediate distress.
 He requires immediate resuscitation.
 He now has cerebral palsy.
 His lawyers argued that his cerebral palsy was the result of hypoxia that could have been avoided if the doctors and nurse had listened to what the child was telling them via his heart rate monitor.
 They hired an cerebral palsy attorney who successfully argued claim that an immediate C-section was the only reasonable choice.